Modifying Connecticut Restraining & Protective Orders

 Yes.
 It’s actually a felony.
 The consequences for violating a civil restraining order or a domestic violence criminal protective order can be severe – sometimes more severe than the consequences of the underlying charges.

-You can be arrested in Stamford, Greenwich or Darien for Violation of Criminal Protective Order under CGS 53a-223.
+You can be arrested for Violation of Criminal Protective Order under CGS 53a-223.
 This is a Class D Felony, and carries up to 5 years in prison.
-Getting arrested in Stamford or Greenwich for Violation of a Civil Restraining Order under CGS 53a-223b is a separate Class D Felony that is likewise punishable by up to 5 years in jail.
+Getting arrested for Violation of a Civil Restraining Order under CGS 53a-223b is a separate Class D Felony that is likewise punishable by up to 5 years in jail.
 (It is important to note that you can be charged criminally for violating a civil restraining order, even though the underlying order is civil in nature).

 Connecticut violations of criminal protective orders or civil restraining orders are broadly interpreted and taken very seriously.
 Even non-threatening conduct can be a violation.
 For example, with a “Full No Contact” protective order, you cannot contact the protected person by any means or media – meaning no messages sent through a third party, no Facebook posts, Tweets, text messages, e-mails – no contact whatsoever.
-Connecticut courts are serious about prosecuting violations of these orders, arresting you in Stamford, Greenwich, Darien or New Canaan for even the most “technical” and non-threatening violations of protective and restraining orders.
+Connecticut courts are serious about prosecuting violations of these orders, arresting you for even the most “technical” and non-threatening violations of protective and restraining orders.

 Contact a Domestic Violence Restraining Order Lawyer at Mark Sherman Law Today

-So if you have arrested for a domestic violence crime in Norwalk, Stamford, Danbury, Greenwich or Bridgeport, and would like to try and modify your criminal restraining protective order in Stamford, contact a Mark Sherman Law criminal attorney today.
+So if you have arrested for a domestic violence crime, and would like to try and modify your criminal restraining protective order, contact a Mark Sherman Law criminal attorney today.
 We understand how frustrating it can be to ordered out of your home, and restricted from having contact with your husband, wife or children.
 Sometimes it takes an experienced domestic violence attorney to persuade a domestic violence court to relax its protective order restrictions.
 So call us today for a consultation.
 We are available 7 days a week, 24 hours a day at (203) 358-4700.